 What is a Mental Health Illness?

 A mental health illness is a disorder that affects your daily mood, attitude, behavior, and thinking.
-Mental health illnesses are typically associated with distress or problems in someone’s social, work, or personal lives.
+Mental health illnesses are typically associated with distress or problems in someone’s social, work, or personal life.
 Mental health illnesses are common, especially in the United States.
 Over 50 million Americans were diagnosed or suffered from a mental illness in 2019.

 Mental health illnesses come in many forms and can have long and short-lasting effects on a person.
 Some of the most common mental health illnesses are